-- Integrated Impact Assessment used in the decision-making process considers risks and impacts for individuals and communities. - Social Value Charter which helps suppliers and contractors to contribute to the long-term social, economic and environmental wellbeing of residents. - Medium Term Financial Plan. - The council actively considers the environment and climate impact of the council's decisions before decisions are made. - Carbon Management Strategy that sets out the council's strategy and action plan for reducing carbon omissions. - Economic Renew Plan 2021-23 that is an addendum to the Economic Growth Plan.
+- Integrated Impact Assessment used in the decision-making process considers risks and impacts for individuals and communities. - Social Value Charter which helps suppliers and contractors to contribute to the longterm social, economic and environmental wellbeing of residents. - Medium Term Financial Plan. - Green Futures Plan that sets out the council's strategy and action plan for reducing carbon omissions. - Economic Growth Plan 2023-2028 approved.